Greg-Larson-NY/FrontEndMentor-Proj1/ReadMe.md

 ﻿# Frontend Mentor - Stats preview card component Challenge

-My task is was build out the project to the designs inside the `/design` folder.
+My task was to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design.
 The designs were created to the following widths:
 - Mobile: 375px https://greg-larson-ny.github.io/FrontEndMentor-Proj1/design/mobile-design.jpg
 - Desktop: 1440px https://greg-larson-ny.github.io/FrontEndMentor-Proj1/design/desktop-design.jpg